NEONScience/neon-data-institute-2016/_posts/institute-materials/day1_monday/2016-06-20-extract-spectra-masks.md

 ![ ]({{ site.baseurl }}/images/rfigs/institute-materials/day1_monday/extract-spectra-masks/subset-h5-file-1.png)

 Now we've plotted a spectral signature.
 However, the values are averaged over all pixels in our AOI.
 We may just want to explore the spectral of particular, thresholded object.

-to do this
+To do this:

-* i need to find the new tie point which will be a result of any averageing done above
+* We need to find the new tie point which will be a result of any averageing done above,
-* then i can spatially located this and turn it into a raster potentially?
+* then we can spatially located this and turn it into a raster.
-* then i can create a MASK of just pixels with a particular raster value.
+* Then we can create a **mask** of just pixels with a particular raster value.

-Let's give it a go
+Let's give it a go!

     # create a list of bands